yuyasugano/chatgpt-bot/README.md

 This project contains source code and supporting files for a serverless application that you can deploy with the SAM CLI.
 It includes the following files and folders.

 - chatgpt-bot - Application code for Lambda function.
 An interaction with ChatGPT enabled bot is provided in Line messaging API.
-- events - Invocation events that you can use to invoke the function.
-- tests - Unit tests for the application code.
 - template.yaml - A template that defines the application's AWS resources.

 Preparations are required prior to deployment of application.